manal-a7med/Microwatt-Secureboot/README.md

 *This project is built on top of the ChipFoundry OpenFrame user project template.
 Template documentation has been removed to highlight the custom project description.*

 *Note: This repo was initialized from the ChipFoundry OpenFrame template.
-Template example code remains and will be replaced with Secure Boot design files during implementation.*
+Template example code remains and will be replaced with Secure Boot design files during implementation.
+Physical design artifacts (gds/, lef/, def/, etc.) are provided by the template and will be updated during implementation and hardening.*